Bala Murugan Temple

 Bala Murugan Temple (Tamil: பெர்த் பாலமுருகன் கோவில்) is a Hindu temple in Mandogalup, a suburb of Perth, Western Australia.
-Dedicated to the god Murugan, the temple is run by volunteers of the temple.
-Groundbreaking took place in 1996, and Bala Murugan Temple was completed and opened in 2008.
+Dedicated to the god Murugan, the temple is run by volunteers.
+Groundbreaking took place in 1996, and the Bala Murugan Temple was completed and opened in 2008.

 History

-Construction of the temple started in 1996, organised by the group Saiva Maha Sabai of Western Australia.
-However, construction faced delays in building and architecture planning, and the temple opened it doors to the public on 11 May 2008 and on the same day the first Kumbhabhishekham took place for the temple.
+Construction of the temple began in 1996, organised by the group Saiva Maha Sabai of Western Australia.
+However, construction faced delays in building and architectural planning, and the temple opened its doors to the public on 11 May 2008; on the same day, the first Kumbhabhishekham took place.

 The main deity of the temple is Murugan.
 However, the following deities also have shrines in the temple: